arthurpalves/badgy/README.md

 - ✅ Position it on `top, left, bottom, right, topLeft, topRight, bottomLeft, bottomRight, center`
 - ✅ Supports rotation (long badge only)
 - ✅ Converts your icon to different sizes already
+- ✅ 🚀 Ability to automatically replace your `.appiconasset`, mainting the same name and sizes

 ## Disclaimer